This Mapping Tool contains mortality data for Drug Overdoses generally, and Opioid subsets specifically.

 - Age-Adjusted Rates

-A weighted average of the age-specific mortality rates, where the weights are the proportions of persons in the corresponding age groups of a standard population.
+A weighted average of the age-specific rates, where the weights are the proportions of persons in the corresponding age groups of a standard population.
 The calculation of an Age-Adjusted Rate uses the year 2000 U.S. standard million.
 Benefit: Controls for differences in age structure so that observed differences in rates across areas such as counties are not due solely to differences in the proportion of people in different age groups in different areas.

 - Data Classes